dynamicguy/photomatic/README.md

 photomatic
 ==========
 an easy to setup django app for automating photo albums from facebook using the following tools:
   - facebook python SDK
+  - [mongodb]
   - django
   - [celery]
   - postgresql
   - [Twitter Bootstrap] - great UI boilerplate for modern web apps